 • Consult and train employees on the risks present and the arrangements in place to control them

-Premises fit for purpose
+Premises Fit for Purpose

 Your premises will need to comply with the necessary regulations.
-In essence, they need to be suitable for the purpose of your business, allow you to prepare food safely, be clean and kept in good repair and condition.
+In essence, they need to be suitable for your business, allow you to prepare food safely, be clean and kept in good repair and condition.
 Your premises must allow you to follow good food hygiene practices, including protection against contamination and, in particular, pest control.
 Regulations cover every aspect of your workplace, including internal decoration, equipment, washing facilities and waste handling, so it’s essential to comply from the outset.

 As restaurants all rely on their reputation to attract and retain customers, it’s in everybody’s best interests to ensure that hygiene standards are impeccable.
 Again, the majority of the extensive rules and regulations contained in the Food Safety Act 1990 are founded on the same safety procedures you would apply in a domestic kitchen, adapted to meet the output of a commercial catering business.

 The Food Standards Agency oversees hygiene standards and offers plenty of resources to help new businesses take a methodical approach to establishing sound practices from the get-go.
 The ‘Safer Food, Better Business’ guide for caterers is an invaluable, downloadable reference pack and includes pages for recording daily information that may be required for food safety inspectors.